World Athletics approves swab test to determine female gender

 “We’ve been to the Court of Arbitration on our DSD (difference of sex development) regulations.

 “They have been upheld, and they have again been upheld after appeal.
-So we will doggedly protect the female category, and we’ll do whatever is necessary to do it.”
+So we will doggedly protect the female category, and we’ll do whatever is necessary to do it.
+And we’re not just talking about it.”

+World Athletics is looking at cheek swab tests but is also considering using blood spot tests.

+The test for the SRY gene, which is “almost always on the male Y chromosome” and “is used as a highly accurate proxy for biological sex”, would need to be taken just once by an athlete during their career, the federation says.

+Coe warned during his campaign to be elected International Olympic Committee president “that we run the risk of losing women’s sport” unless the female category was protected.

-Coe announced the policy a week after finishing third in the race to be the new president of the International Olympic Committee, won by Kirsty Coventry, the former Olympic swimmer from Zimbabwe.
+The Briton finished third in the race last week which was won by Kirsty Coventry, the former Olympic swimmer from Zimbabwe.

 Disclaimer